 Welcome to The Chemical Statistician!
-My name is Eric Cai, and I share my knowledge and passion about statistics and chemistry on this blog.
+My name is Eric Cai, and I share my knowledge and passion about statistics, chemistry, math, and career development on this blog.
 My main interests in statistics are machine learning, statistical computing, applied statistics, and mathematical statistics.
 My main interests in chemistry are physical chemistry, analytical chemistry, nuclear chemistry, environmental chemistry, and inorganic chemistry.
 I love to learn new concepts, solve interesting problems, and write easily understandable and usable code for statistical analyses and modelling.
 I have extensive experience in programming in R, MATLAB, SAS and SQL.
 My passion for career development stems from my volunteering experience as a career advisor during my undergraduate degree, and I continue to share career advice in seminars at universities and professional conferences.

-I am a statistician who specializes in data mining and machine learning and has worked in marketing analytics, banking, medical research, industrial statistics, applied mathematics, market analysis, technology commercialization, and environmental chemistry.
+Occupationally, I am a statistician who specializes in data mining and machine learning.
+I have worked in marketing analytics, banking, medical research, industrial statistics, applied mathematics, market analysis, technology commercialization, and environmental chemistry.
 I am excited to help any organization that values analytical expertise with my skills in statistical consulting, computer programming, public speaking, scientific research, writing and teaching.
 I welcome any opportunity to use my technical proficiency and excellent interpersonal skills to help organizations that value expertise in statistics or chemistry and want to promote their services with social media, especially blogging.

 My career in statistics began in Toronto in 2011, and I worked in Vancouver from 2013 to 2015.
 I returned to Toronto in 2016 to begin a new job at the Bank of Montreal, and I subsequently joined Environics Analytics in August, 2016.
 Before my career in statistics, I worked in applied mathematics, market analysis, media relations, university-industry technological commercialization, environmental chemistry, cardiac physiology, evolutionary biology, and bee biology.
 I also volunteered as a learning and writing skills counsellor for 7 years and as a career advisor for 6 years.
 I have tutored students in math, statistics, and chemistry since high school, and I also taught intermediate mathematical statistics courses to university students as a teaching assistant.

 I have spoken often at industrial and professional seminars and conferences about statistics, and I aim to broaden my scope of public speaking to chemistry.
 If you are part of an organization that works or is involved in statistics, analytics, data analysis, quantitative research, or chemistry, I would be happy to speak at your upcoming seminar or conference to tell you about my work or share my knowledge and passion about statistics and chemistry.
 Please feel free to contact me, and I will respond to you as soon as I can!